 Try switching your puppy’s regular dog food for a few tasty treats mid-meal.

-This will encourage him into thinking that people touching his bowl not necessarily a bad thing.
-And, if you have a bulldog breed we’ve got insights on the best puppy food you’ll want to read before buying dog food.
+This will encourage him to think that people touching his bowl is not necessarily bad.
+And, if you have a bulldog breed, we’ve got insights on the best puppy food you’ll want to read before buying dog food.